palvarezc/b-decay-unbinned-machine-fit/README.md

 ## Fitting

 The script [fit.py](./bin/fit.py) can be used to run a fitting ensemble.
-The fits will start with random coefficients between `-100%` and `+100%` of the signal coefficient values.
 Run `./bin/fit.py --help` to see all options and defaults.

 You can run it for multiple iterations with either the `-i` or `--iterations` arguments.
 E.g.: